rafoch/solgen/README.md

 ##### C# module (CSharp Module)
-Module that provides needed members of parsing and preparing solution to be generated and exported
+Module that provides needed members of parsing and preparing solution to be generated and exported as zip solution

 ---
 ## Inspiration